It’s pretty disappointing when you’ve applied for a loan or a credit card and you get the alarming news that you have been denied.

 Beware!Check out this blog post on credit repair companies to learn more about them before even thinking of going to one!

 What to Do When You Get Turned Down for a Loan

 The first thing to do is ask the loan officer why you were denied.
 At Pelican, when we have to make that kind of decision, we do our best to explain why it was made.
 We also give suggestions on ways to improve your credit score through our Financial Wellness Program.

 As a consumer, you are entitled to a free copy of your credit report through annualcreditreport.com.
 You can get a copy yourself or work with a certified credit counselor to look over it and decide what you should do next.

-Yes, when you settle on a debt, normally the collector will not delete the item, but it will be settled in full.
+Yes, when you settle on a debt, normally the collector will not delete the item, but it will at least be settled in full.
 This should improve your credit and help you move in the right direction.
 I refer to this as “unraveling.”